The famous Quindio wax palms of Colombia

 An otherworldly beginning to the hike, which is also part of the Los Nevados National Natural Park.

-Coming from this direction, we passed through a relatively flat path that passed between private properties for about a mile before entering the forest.
-Here, things got interesting, as there was a creek that at points swelled to a river, and lots of little bridges to cross that gave us little adrenaline jolts with each crossing.
+Coming from this direction, we passed through a relatively flat path between private properties for about a mile before entering the forest.
+Here, things got interesting, as there was a creek that occasionally swelled to a river, and lots of little bridges to cross that gave us little adrenaline jolts with each crossing.
 Upon reaching the mountain hiking section of the trail, we took a detour that my brother still bemoans to this day, but that I don’t think either of us truly regrets as it let us glimpse how truly vast and magical the Colombian Andes are.

-In any case, those wishing to do the trail as is should stick to the main path.
 It’s very straightforward, save for one section that suggests a stop-off at Acaime Finca, where you can apparently birdwatch for around 5,000 COP (less than 2 USD) per person.
 If you have no interest in birdwatching, don’t follow this sign.

-The hike is the most taxing in this section, as you climb up, up, up before finally emerging into open air for a last switchback up to the Montaña lookout.
-This is a very natural resting point where you can enjoy the refreshments you packed for the hike and enjoy stunning views of Cerro Morrogacho and surrounding flora and fauna.
+The hike is the most taxing in this section, as you climb up, up, up before finally emerging into the open air for a last switchback up to the Montaña lookout.
+(Sidenote: Apparently there is a day hike you can do up the Cerro Morrogacho.
+If you’ve done this, let me know in the comments if you’d recommend it!)

-After this stop, it’s literally downhill from here.
 A wide dirt and gravel path flows down the mountain and sparse foliage allows for ever-increasing awesome views of the surrounding valley.

-To complete the circuit and exit the park, simply follow the trail that slopes gently over the hills until you arrive at a consistent downhill.
+To complete the circuit and exit the park, follow the trail that slopes gently over the hills until you arrive at a consistent downhill.
 Turn left at the road and you’ll arrive back to where you started, and from the parking lot you can find a Willy to take you back to Salento.

 Useful information on hiking the Cocora Valley in Colombia, and on Salento in general